 End-to-End Franchise Support

 From site selection and store setup to marketing, training, and supply chain management, Samosa Singh provides comprehensive support at every stage of the franchise journey.
-Franchisees also benefit from ongoing menu innovation, performance tracking tools, and technical assistance—ensuring smooth operations and minimized downtime.
+Franchisees also benefit from ongoing menu innovation, performance tracking tools, and technical assistance—ensuring smooth operations and minimised downtime.

 Franchise Models Offered by Samosa Singh

-Model | Space | Total Investment | Franchise Fee | Details |
+| Model | Space | Total Investment | Franchise Fee | Details |

-Standard Outlet | 300–1,200 sq ft | ₹15–25 lakhs | ₹3–8 lakhs + GST | Includes interior, equipment, initial inventory, licensing, working capital. |
+| Standard Outlet | 300–1,200 sq ft | ₹15–25 lakhs | ₹3–8 lakhs + GST | Includes interior, equipment, initial inventory, licensing, working capital. |

-Kiosk / Food Court | ~100–200 sq ft | Part of ₹15–25 L range†| Same as standard outlet | Compact setup for high-footfall environments like malls or transit hubs. |
+| Kiosk / Food Court | ~100–200 sq ft | Part of ₹15–25 L range† | Same as standard outlet | Compact setup for high-footfall environments like malls or transit hubs. |

-Cloud Kitchen | – (Delivery-only) | ₹15–25 lakhs | ₹3–8 lakhs + GST | No dine-in space; optimized for online delivery.
+| Cloud Kitchen | – (Delivery-only) | ₹15–25 lakhs | ₹3–8 lakhs + GST | No dine-in space; optimized for online delivery.
 Part of same investment umbrella. |

-Samosa Singh Franchise Cost
+Samosa Singh Franchise Cost: Detailed Investment Breakdown (2026)

 Understanding the Samosa Singh Franchise Cost structure is crucial for making informed investment decisions.
 The total investment varies based on location, outlet size, and specific requirements: